 How many of you RVers have a slider on the screen door?

 Yes... most of you.

 Many of you.

 How grubby and dirty does it get from handprints?

 It is already somewhat dusty from travel, and wet hands from doing dishes, going in and out, food on grandkid's fingers etc. We know... we know. it gets pretty grubby on the slider by either flat palming it or by reaching for the ridged edge of the slider.

 I saw this on a helpful hint in an RV blog one day.
+Just add a little knob to the slider itself...
 HEY!
 What a great idea!

-I got a little wooden knob from the same RV friend the bought our shocks (it was off a desk that has survived their house fire, so it has emotional value to her and she shared it with me) So we drilled a little hole in the slider and mounted this knob.
+I got a little wooden knob and we drilled a little hole in the slider and mounted this knob.
 By only putting one or two fingers on the knob, it slides easily and eliminates the messy handprints on the white plastic!